Why is this medication prescribed?

 - tell your doctor what herbal products you are taking, especially St. John's wort.

 - tell your doctor if you are following a ketogenic diet (a high fat, low carbohydrate diet used to control seizures) or if you have or have ever had breathing problems, kidney liver, or lung disease.
 Also tell your doctor if you have diarrhea now, or if you develop diarrhea at any time during your treatment.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 You should use birth control to prevent pregnancy during your treatment.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant while taking zonisamide, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking zonisamide.